 - Daily Harvest’s smoothies taste better thanks to the natural ingredients, whereas Green Blender’s mixtures might not be the perfect choice for everyone.

 All About Daily Harvest

-When you sign up for the subscription with Daily Harvest, you’ll have until the Saturday before each shipment is scheduled to go out to make adjustments to your order.
+When you sign up for the subscription to receive Daily Harvest delicious smoothies, you’ll have until the Saturday before each shipment is scheduled to go out to make adjustments to your order.
 Then your products will be shipped to you packed in dry ice via FedEx or OnTrac.

-If you aren’t home when the package is delivered, the driver may or may not leave it at your house and you’ll need to work out a rescheduled delivery with Daily Harvest to make sure you get what you ordered.
-The boxes are packaged in a way that will allow your food to stay frozen for a little while, but you’ll need to pop the items in the freezer ASAP.
+If you aren’t home when the smoothie pack is delivered, the driver may or may not leave it at your house and you’ll need to work out a rescheduled delivery with Daily Harvest to make sure you get what you ordered.
+The smoothie pack is packaged in a way that will allow your food to stay frozen for a little while, but you’ll need to pop the items in the freezer ASAP.

 There’s even an option to give your friends Daily Harvest gift cards or gift boxes.